PrecisionVISSTA/PeripheryPlots/README.md

 >
 > 1. npm i periphery-plots
 > 2. npm i react react-dom
->     * Only complete step 2 if you do not already have react and react-dom in your project.
+>     * Only complete step 2 if you do not already have react and react-dom in your project already.
+To understand why this is necessary, research why it is important to have React and React-DOM as [peer dependencies](https://nodejs.org/es/blog/npm/peer-dependencies/).

 ## Preprint